paulolaup/feasibility-query-performance/README.md

 # Running the tests

 ### Step 1 - Check Requirements
-Check if your system meets the requirements the information provided in the **Requirements** section.
+Check if your system meets the requirements with the information provided in the **Requirements** section.
 You will most likely need to create and activate a virtual python environment.
 To do so run the following:
 ```bash
 python -m venv .venv